Tuesday, 30 December 2014

 Better administration is possible through linking of Finance & Accounts

-Finance and Accounts need to be mutually cooperative with each other for a better administration of the company.
-In many companies, the Finance Manager is entrusted with the responsibilities of both Finance and Accounts departments in which case he needs to be both an MBA and Chartered Accountant.
-He will supervise or work along with the Accounts Managers and Accounts Officers in controlling the Accounts and Finance wings.
-He will guide them in the proper maintenance of accounts books and records and during the preparation of final accounts and financial statements of the company.
+Finance and Accounts need to work together for better administration of the company.
+In many companies, the Finance Manager is entrusted with the responsibilities of both the Finance and Accounts departments, in which case he needs to be both an MBA and a Chartered Accountant.
+He will supervise or work alongside the Accounts Managers and Accounts Officers in controlling the Accounts and Finance wings.
+He will guide them in the proper maintenance of account books and records and in the preparation of the company's final accounts and financial statements.
 He can prescribe various formats for providing accurate information and work out the financial ratios and other inputs to the management for better governance of the business.
-So, a good relationship between finance and accounts is necessary.
+So, a good relationship between Finance and Accounts is necessary.

 Efficient management of Working Capital is possible

-Finance people can manage the funds and working capital of the company efficiently if they are linked intimately with the accounts department.
-As the accounts department keeps records of all expenses, they can provide the information in whatever form the finance manager may require from them and thereby accurate and concise information is gathered by the finance people in preparing various statements for the management.
-So, the finance department will be in a better position to know how much funds are required for each process and activity of the business and can be able to procure the funds required for working capital of the company timely.
+Finance professionals can manage the company's funds and working capital efficiently if they are closely linked to the accounts department.
+Because the accounts department maintains records of all expenses, it can provide the information in whatever form the finance manager may require, enabling finance professionals to gather accurate, concise information when preparing various statements for management.
+As a result, the finance department will be better positioned to determine how much funding each process and activity of the business requires and to procure the necessary working capital for the company in a timely manner.

 Preparation of Budgets and Fund Flow Statements

-Finance department needs to prepare budgets and Fund Flow/ Cash Flow statements on monthly basis and annual basis also for a better administration of the funds of the Company.
-For this, they need to study the trends in past and be able to know the amount of expenditure incurred for each and every activity.
-This information is available with accounts departments as they are keeping the accounts.
-So, with proper cooperation of the accounts personnel, the finance department can prepare a more accurate budget and Fund Flow statements and thereby keep the management with more accurate knowledge in governing the business.
+The finance department needs to prepare budgets and Fund Flow/Cash Flow statements on a monthly and annual basis to better administer the Company's funds.
+To do this, they need to study past trends and determine the amount of expenditure incurred for each activity.
+This information is available with the accounts departments, as they keep the accounts.
+With proper cooperation from the accounts personnel, the finance department can prepare more accurate budgets and Fund Flow statements, thereby providing management with more accurate knowledge for governing the business.

-A better relation and cooperation between Finance and Accounts leads to the growth of the company as well as profit maximization.
-By keeping accurate records, the accounts people can provide more reliable information at every stage of the business under different time groups and variable circumstances as per requirements of the study by the finance people.
-So both these departments combined can produce very minute and sensitive information to the management for controlling expenses at every stage of the product and thereby can locate wastages and excessive spendings.
-Thereby, bottlenecks in activities can be removed leading to efficient production and growth of the company yielding profits.
+Improved relations and cooperation between Finance and Accounts lead to the growth of the company and profit maximization.
+By keeping accurate records, the accounts team can provide more reliable information at every stage of the business, across different time periods and under varying circumstances, as required by the finance team for their studies.
+Together, these departments can produce highly detailed and sensitive information for management to control expenses at every stage of the product, thereby identifying wastage and excessive spending.
+This helps remove bottlenecks in activities, leading to efficient production and growth of the company, yielding profits.

-There can be much more areas where both accounts and finance need to cooperate in their functioning.
-For example, investments by company or issue of shares and debentures for the raising of working capital, valuation of company property for any purposes or facing legal suits and litigations - all these areas require cooperation and good relationship between finance and accounts departments.
+There can be many more areas where both accounts and finance need to cooperate in their functioning.
+For example, investments by the company or the issue of shares and debentures for the raising of working capital, valuation of company property for any purposes, or facing legal suits and litigations - all these areas require cooperation and a good relationship between the finance and accounts departments.

-Finance Management and duties of a Finance Manager
+Finance Management and The Duties of a Finance Manager

-Finance Management is a wider term which includes and deals with accounts, economics and finance matters.
-To manage finance is to have a clear vision of all financial matters involved in the job, to be able to foresee and plan things, to keep accounts and statistics of all figures involved in the project, to economise applications and resources and being able to create funds and project the results through budgets and forecasts.
-All these capabilities, in a nutshell, are known as finance management.
+Finance Management is a wider term that deals with accounting, economics, and financial matters.
+To manage finance is to have a clear vision of all financial matters involved in the job, to be able to foresee and plan things, to keep accounts and statistics of all figures involved in the project, to economise applications and resources, and to be able to create funds and project the results through budgets and forecasts.
+All these capabilities, in a nutshell, are known as financial management.

-A Finance Manager is one entrusted with the finance matters of the company.
-He is supposed to look after all financial matters of the company and guide the management in solving all financial issues besides complying with all statutory & financial requirements of the company law board.
+A Finance Manager is one who is entrusted with the financial matters of an organisation.
+He guides the management in resolving all financial issues of the company, besides complying with all statutory & financial requirements of the Company Law Board.

 Duties and Responsibilities of a Finance Manager

-• A Finance Manager is the head of finance department which includes accounts, costing and budgeting departments also of the company.
+• A Finance Manager is the head of the finance department, including accounts, costing, and budgeting departments of a company.

 • He is to oversee and guide the accounts officers of all the above wings and act as a coordinator and head of them.